HubbleCommand/HubbleCommand.github.io/_posts/2021-08-15-game-engines.md

 layout: post
 title: "Game Engines"
 date: 2021-08-15
-last_modified_at: 2024-11-22
+last_modified_at: 2025-01-29
 ---

 > I originally preferred Flax to Godot, and honestly I think they're both great engines.
-However, Godot's UI and 2D systems are much better, and I think the Godot has a brighter future.
+	However, Godot's UI and 2D systems are much better, and I think Godot has a brighter future.
 	While the Arizona Framework for Flax is a good step, and I prefer the C++ / C# interoperability, it's still a long way from the ease of use of Godot.

 > 2024-11-22: added frameworks & defold